Subject Teachers

 KS4

-In Geography, students study the physical environment.
+Students study the physical environment.
 They will discover more about the challenge of natural hazards and the living world, physical landscapes of the United Kingdom and human interaction with them.
 This unit develops an understanding of the tectonic, geomorphological, biological and meteorological processes and features in different environments.
 It provides students with the knowledge about the need for management strategies governed by sustainability and consideration of the direct and indirect effects of human interaction with the Earth and the atmosphere.

 Students also study the challenges in the human environment.
 This unit is concerned with human processes, systems and outcomes and how these change both spatially and temporally.
 They will develop an understanding of the factors that produce a diverse variety of human environments; the dynamic nature of these environments that change over time and place; the need for sustainable management; and the areas of current and future challenge and opportunity for these environments.